norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 ```

 **Explanation:**
-The code centers the hero section both horizontally and vertically using text-align: center and Flexbox, while padding adds spacing.
+- The code centers the hero section both horizontally and vertically using text-align: center and Flexbox, while padding adds spacing.
-The section is a flex container with content arranged in a centered column, and flex: 1 allows it to expand to fill available space.
+- The section is a flex container with content arranged in a centered column, and flex: 1 allows it to expand to fill available space.

 ## 9. **Style the Content Section**
-In this step, we will style the content section to create a responsive, well-spaced layout for the content boxes.
+In this step, you will style the content section to create a responsive, well-spaced layout for the content boxes.

 - [ ] Open `style.css` and add the following styles: